Engine Communication

 Choosing the Communication Method

-After you enable HTTPS for all engines and ensure that the browser can access all engines, you can choose the communication method that the browser uses.
+After you enable HTTPS for the engines and ensure that the browser can access the engines, you choose the communication method that the browser uses.

 By default, the browser uses WebSocket tunneling.
 You might choose direct engine REST APIs because the REST APIs can offer faster communication with the engines.